amitgaru2/django-nepali-datetime-field/README.rst

 Nepali DateTime Field
 =====================

 Highly motivated package from Django's DateField & DateTimeField.
+The library is intended to provide Bikram Sambat Date Time fields for both Models and Forms.

 *Note: Currently only supports DateField.
-DateTimeField will be supported in future releases.*
+DateTimeField will be supported soon in future releases.*

-The package is dependent on `nepali-datetime <https://github.com/dxillar/nepali-datetime>`_ package & the UI for the date picker is forked from https://github.com/leapfrogtechnology/nepali-date-picker.
+The package is dependent on `nepali-datetime <https://github.com/dxillar/nepali-datetime>`_ package and the UI for the date picker is implemented from https://github.com/leapfrogtechnology/nepali-date-picker.

 **Supports: Django 2.0+**